khanil/superforms/README.md

 #Superforms

-Node.js web-app that allows to generate forms, send them, collect responses and export data to CSV.
+Node.js web-app that allows to generate forms, send them, collect responses and export data to XLSX.

 #Installation